SQL Server allows us to create our functions called as user defined functions in SQL Server.

 Lets create a User defined scalar functions named Fn_CalulateSum that returns the sum of two input values.

-As you can see, the function Output for parameter values 10 & 125, it returns the sum of parameter values 10 and 125 that is = 135.
+As you can see, the output of function for input parameter 10 & 125, it returns the sum of parameter values 10 and 125 that is = 135.

 Select dbo.Fn_CalulateSum (10 ,125) as Get_Sum

-Lets look at one more example of SQL scalar function.
+Lets look at another example of scalar function.

 To get the sum of unit price for a specific order Id using scalar function